Worcestershire Regiment: Early years

+Men of the 4th Battalion, Worcestershire Regiment, resting after a march in Bareilly, India, 1910.

-The regiment was formed in 1881 under the Childers Reforms by the amalgamation of the 29th (Worcestershire) Regiment of Foot and the 36th (Herefordshire) Regiment of Foot.
-The 1st Battalion was initially deployed to India, while the 2nd Battalion was initially deployed to Ireland, the Channel Islands, Malta, Bermuda and then Canada.
+The Worcestershire Regiment, the Worcesters, was formed in July 1881 under the Childers Reforms by the amalgamation of the 29th (Worcestershire) Regiment of Foot and the 36th (Herefordshire) Regiment of Foot.

+The 1st Battalion of the regiment was initially deployed to India, while the 2nd Battalion was initially deployed to Ireland, the Channel Islands, Malta, Bermuda and then Canada.

-Both battalions were posted to South Africa during the Second Boer War.
+Both battalions were posted to South Africa during the Second Boer War, which began in October 1899.
 The 1st Battalion left the UK in March 1900 on board the Braemar Castle, and was primarily based at Ladybrand during the war.
 The 2nd Battalion saw heavy fighting near the Modder River.

+Officers of the 2nd Battalion, Worcestershire Regiment, at Jhansi, India, December 1911.

-As the war in South Africa dragged on, a number of regiments containing large centres of population formed additional regular battalions.
-The Worcestershire regiment formed 3rd and 4th regular Battalions in February 1900, when the existing militia battalions were relabeled as the 5th and 6th battalions.
-The 3rd and 4th (Militia) battalions, from 1900 renamed as 5th and 6th battalions, were reserve battalions formed from the Worcester Militia in 1881.
-The 6th battalion was embodied in May 1900, disembodied in October that year, and later re-embodied for service in South Africa during the Second Boer War.
-About 615 officers and men returned to Southampton on the SS Greek in early October 1902, following the end of the war, when the battalion was disembodied at Worcester.
+As the war in South Africa dragged on, a number of regiments containing large centres of population formed additional Regular battalions.
+The Worcestershire Regiment formed 3rd and 4th battalions in February 1900, when the existing militia battalions were relabeled as the 5th and 6th battalions.
+The 3rd and 4th (Militia) battalions, from 1900 renamed as the 5th and 6th battalions, were reserve battalions formed from the Worcester Militia in 1881.
+The 6th Battalion was embodied in May 1900, disembodied in October that year, and later re-embodied for service in South Africa during the Second Boer War.

+About 615 officers and men returned to Southampton, Hampshire, on the SS Greek in early October 1902, several months on from the end of the war, when the battalion was disembodied at Worcester.

+Officers of the 1st Worcesters in Egypt, 1914.
+Two future VC recipients, G. W. St. G. Grogan (front row, second from left) and F. C. Roberts (back row, centre), are among the officers shown.

 In 1908, the Volunteers and Militia were reorganised nationally, with the former becoming the Territorial Force and the latter the Special Reserve; the regiment now had two Reserve and two Territorial battalions.

-Troops from the regiment shot dead two men during the Llanelli railway strike in August 1911.
+Troops from the Worcestershire Regiment shot dead two men during the Llanelli railway strike in August 1911.